anybox/anybox.recipe.odoo/README.rst

 openerp_command_name
 --------------------
+.. warning:: as of version 1.7.0, this option is deprecated, check ``openerp_scripts`` for more details.

 OpenERP Command Line Tools (openerp-command for short) is an alternative set of command-line tools that may someday subsede the